 In 2016 Verity was awarded the Paul Hamburger Prize at GSMD by Graham Johnson for excellence in the understanding of Schubert lieder, as part of his prestigious Song Guild.

-Prior to the Guildhall, Verity attended the Royal Academy of Music, where she was awarded a First Class Bachelor of Music degree.
-At the RAM she was a member of the prestigious Bach Cantata series choir and toured with them to New York, Boston and Leipzig in their collaboration with the Juilliard School and Masaaki Suzuki.
+Prior to her Masters degrees, Verity attended the Royal Academy of Music, where she was awarded a First Class Bachelor of Music degree.
+At the RAM she was a member of the Bach Cantata series choir and toured with them to New York, Boston and Leipzig in their collaboration with the Juilliard School and Masaaki Suzuki.
 She also had the opportunity to perform Steve Reich’s ‘Drumming’ with percussionist Colin Currie and made her debut at the Aldeburgh Music Festival performing in Janacek’s ‘Diary of one who disappeared’ and the world premiere of Ryan Wigglesworth’s ‘Echo and Narcissus’ with Mark Padmore, Pamela Helen Stephen and the composer.

 At the RAM Verity had the opportunity to work with coaches such as Julius Drake, Malcolm Martineau, James Baillieu and Richard Stokes and take part in master classes with Susan Bullock and Barbara Bonney.
 She also performed several times as soprano soloist at St. John’s Smith Square and St. Martin-in-the-Fields in works including Handel’s Jephtha and Athalia, Purcell’s Fairy Queen and Mozart’s Requiem.

 Verity began her vocal training as a specialist singer at Wells Cathedral School where she studied with former King’s Singer Nigel Perrin and lyric soprano Isobel Buchanan.
 Both during her time at Wells and since, Verity has performed regularly in Wells Cathedral and venues in around Bath, including Bath Abbey and the Pump Rooms.
-She will soon be performing with Joshua Ellicott and Alisdair Hogarth as part of the 2017 Bath Festival six concert song series ‘From Bath to Broadway’.